rizdaprasetya/mt-alt-doc/en/snap/overview.md

 # Snap Overview
 <hr>

-*Snap* is a payment service that allows Midtrans partners to use Midtrans payment systems.
-This allows Midtrans payment page to pop-up on your web page after checkout.
-Configuring *Snap* is easy and there is no monthly fee.
+*Snap* allows you (as a merchant) to easily integrate with Midtrans payment system to start accepting payments.
+Snap payment page can be displayed as a seamless pop-up within your web/app during checkout, or as a (Midtrans hosted) web page url redirect.
+Using *Snap* is easy and there is no monthly fee.
 The simple and quick integration process is suitable for small size business or corporate size businesses.

  With single integration, *Snap* user interface allows you to accept payments with any of the [Midtrans payment methods](https://midtrans.com/payments).